-If you decide to end your marriage, there are certain issues that have to be settled.
-For example, if you and your spouse have children, you’ll have to decide how much time each parent is going to spend with them and how much child support has to be paid.
+If you decide to end your marriage, you and your spouse must settle all divorce-related issues.
+For example, if you and your spouse have minor children, you’ll have to decide how much time each parent is going to spend with them and the amount of child support the non-custodial parent must pay.
 You’ll also have to divide your property and debts.

-In order to start the divorce process while representing yourself, you’ll need to complete some forms.
-You can obtain the forms online, from the South Dakota Unified Judicial System's forms index.
+To start the divorce process while representing yourself, you’ll need to complete some forms.
+You can obtain the forms online from the South Dakota Unified Judicial System's forms index.
 These are official forms, but you should double-check with your local court to make sure the judges there will accept them.

 Be thorough and complete in responding to the questions.
 Fill out the forms on a computer if you can.
 If not, write or print neatly and legibly.